 - Normal students will choose the first path, the extraordinary will choose the latter

-- Initially many students join Innovation Space looking only at the end destination and give up when they realize that it is like the second route
+- Initially, many students join Innovation Space seduced by the end destination and will give up when they realize what it is like to be in the second route

 - All kinds of planning to get there becomes useless, continuous re-planning is needed

 - It is easy to judge who will get to the top in the first route, difficult to guess that for the latter

 - Throughout the journey those in the second route will mostly see difficulties and failures.
 Those who succeed are those who do not give up.

 - Those who are team players will do better in the second path and lone nerds will do well in the first

 - When they get to the top on the second route – few will accept that they have got there (because they did not use that bicycle)